 - The ability to deliver an entirely thorough inspection.

 - The ability to be accurate in presenting problems.

 - The capacity to communicate their finding so that the buyer knows when something is a big problem and when it isn’t.

 - What is said at the inspection is no different than what they put in their inspection report.

 - A report that is typed or done electronically and not illegible handwriting.

 Great home inspectors have all of these qualifications.
 They are true professionals.
 The same can be said for real estate agents who actually care about their clients.
 Over the years, I have said many times the best real estate agents are the ones who don’t need a commission!

 Money is the greatest influence of bad decisions.
-All too often people hire real estate agents who shouldn’t even be allowed to have a license.
-It’s very easy to get terrible advice from someone who needs a check because they have no business.
+All too often, people hire real estate agents who shouldn’t even be allowed to have a license.
+It’s effortless to get terrible advice from someone who needs a check because they have no business.

 If more people took the time to pick an agent with a track record of success, there would be far less disappointment.

 Final Thoughts On What Real Estate Agents Want From Home Inspectors